tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `FundingReference`
   This optional element can be used to acknowledge external funding that supported the purchase or the creation of the instrument.
-See `funder metadata <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/fundingreference/>`_ for details.
+See `FundingReference <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/fundingreference/>`_ for details.

 .. _DataCite Metadata Schema: https://datacite-metadata-schema.readthedocs.io/en/4.5/introduction/